department-of-veterans-affairs/va.gov-team/products/va-mobile-app/research/ux/Messaging/Messaging Qualitative Feedback Review (September 2024).md

 # Process

-We reviewed the following sources (not all contained relevant feedback):
+We reviewed the following sources for Veteran feedback on messaging in the Mobile app.
+Most but not all of the sources contained relevant feedback.
+Because some of the feedback was quite long we summarized each piece in italics.

 *   App store reviews January 2024 to September 2024 (using [VA Mobile Feedback Hub](https://feedback-hub-e659c24714b9.herokuapp.com/))